MarineRoboticsGroup/SwarmRobot/README.md

 To do so, ssh -Y into the NUC and call roslaunch nuc.launch
 - Once the program is running, generate a separate NUC terminal and run rviz.
 - You can visualize the RealSense data (all the way from the Nano!) by inputting 'camera_link' and adding in 'Image'.
 Designate the Image 'topic' with your desired input and the realtime camera feed should appear in the bottom left screen.
 - You can add in the laser scan data by then typing 'scan' where camera_link is (the camera feed will stay).
-Add in the the option 'LaserScan' through the option 'published nodes'.
+Add in the option 'LaserScan' through the option 'published nodes'.
 Input its topic as /scan and a laser scan readout should appear.
 - You can now drive the robot around with realtime camera imaging and laser output.

 ### Hello World for Individual Components